weimeng/datasciencecoursera/README.md

 The resulting `tidydata.txt` file can be read using the `read.table` function in R.

+The `run_analysis.R` script is well-documented and there are in-line comments which explain each step taken to transform the data.
+Please view the file for further details.

 Codebook
 --------
 A codebook accompanies the `run_analysis.R` script and describes the data which